-However, there is no cross referencing of the number of asylum detainees in 2017 (14,062) and length of detention how many of these people had sought asylum.
+However, there is no cross referencing of the number of asylum detainees in 2018 (13,442) and length of detention of those who had sought asylum.
 The longest periods of detention are usually of people awaiting deportation after having served a criminal sentence.